 I’ve thought long and hard about why this would be.
 Why doesn’t anyone any come up with a good MLM?
 It isn’t really that hard to do.
 I’ve written How an MLM Can Show It Isn’t an Illegal Pyramid Scheme.
 I’m happy to consult with an MLM to make them legit.

-I believe that MLMs don’t want the advice on how to become legit.
-I think I know why, legit MLMs can’t complete with the illegitimate ones and be profitable.
+I believe that MLMs don’t want advice on how to become legit.
+I think I know why… legit MLMs can’t compete with the illegitimate ones and be profitable.

-To understand why, you have to know that as Harper’s Magazine says:
+To understand why that may be the case you have to know that as Harper’s Magazine says:

 “[Mary Kay’s consultants] couldn’t have it all because Mary Kay’s business model (like that of any multilevel-marketing enterprise) is designed primarily to profit from, rather than enrich, its workforce.”

 MLMs compete fiercely for other MLM distributors.
-They poach distributors from all the time.
+They poach distributors from other MLMs all the time.
 Almost every MLM makes distributors sign an agreement to not work for another MLM.
 It doesn’t matter if the product they are selling is unrelated.
-That’s because the people are the product.
+That’s because the people are the product to an MLM company.

 This is where MLMs “race to the bottom.”

-There has been very little regulation in the industry (the FTC doesn’t have the funding to do much), so companies and distributors can get away with all sorts of illegal claims.
+There has been very little regulation in the industry, so companies and distributors often get away with all sorts of illegal claims.
 I’ve written about MonaVie juice and being pushed as cancer medication.
-The Huffington Post has covered it as well.
+The Huffington Post has covered it as well back in 2008.
+Truth in Advertising categorized thousands of these illegal health claims.

-If you are going to try to run a legitimate MLM organization, how can you draw people to your business and compete in an environment of illegal pyramid schemes?
+Let’s pretend you want to run a profitable legitimate MLM organization.
+How do you recruit distributors and handcuff what they say in an environment of other companies running illegal pyramid schemes?
 You can’t.
 If everyone is allowed to put a pile of aces up their sleeves in a poker tournament and you play an honest game, you aren’t going to be in the tournament very long.

 Imagine if there were no drug testing in the NFL.
-It would be extraordinarily difficult for a clean linebacker to compete for a job against a group that are extensive steroids.
+It would be extraordinarily difficult for a clean linebacker to compete for a job against a group that are extensive steroids users.
+This is precisely the problem that Major League Baseball players had during the steroid era.

 This is where I believe MLMs are.
 Every new MLM has to come up with a selling point to lure distributors.
 This selling point has increasingly become more and more misleading.
-It went from selling food containers (Tupperware), to make-up (Mary Kay), to juice/shakes/pills.
-The later MLMs add the (bad) science and (illegal) health claims to make the scheme more compelling.
+It went from selling food containers (Tupperware) to make-up (Mary Kay), to juice/shakes/pills.
+The juice/shakes/pill MLMs add (bad) science and (illegal) health claims to make the scheme more compelling.
 Who knows how much worse the deception will go in competition for distributors?

 So that’s my answer for the commenters like the one above who says “I get the impression that people think you are against all direct selling/network marketing companies.”